Sogdia: Sogdian merchants, generals, and statesmen in Imperial China

 Right image: Sogdians having a toast, with females wearing Chinese headdresses.
 Anyang funerary bed, 550–577 AD.

 Aside from the Sogdians of Central Asia who acted as middlemen in the Silk Road trade, other Sogdians settled down in China for generations.
-Many Sogdians lived in Luoyang, capital of the Jin dynasty (266–420), but fled following the collapse of the Jin dynasty's control over northern China in 311 AD and the rise of northern nomadic tribes.
+Many Sogdians lived in Luoyang, capital of the Jin dynasty (266–420), but fled following the collapse of the Jin dynasty's control over northern China in 311 CE and the rise of northern nomadic tribes.

 Aurel Stein discovered 5 letters written in Sogdian known as the "Ancient Letters" in an abandoned watchtower near Dunhuang in 1907.
 One of them was written by a Sogdian woman named Miwnay who had a daughter named Shayn and she wrote to her mother Chatis in Sogdia.
 Miwnay and her daughter were abandoned in China by Nanai-dhat, her husband who was also Sogdian like her.
 Nanai-dhat refused to help Miwnay and their daughter after forcing them to come with him to Dunhuang and then abandoning them, telling them they should serve the Han Chinese.
 Miwnay asked one of her husband's relative Artivan and then asked another Sogdian man, Farnkhund to help them but they also abandoned them.
 Miwnay and her daughter Shayn were then forced to became servants of Han Chinese after living on charity from a priest.
 Miwnay cursed her Sogdian husband for leaving her, saying she would rather have been married to a pig or dog.
 Another letter in the collection was written by the Sogdian Nanai-vandak addressed to Sogdians back home in Samarkand informing them about a mass rebellion by Xiongnu Hun rebels against their Han Chinese rulers of the Western Jin dynasty informing his people that every single one of the diaspora Sogdians and Indians in the Chinese Western Jin capital Luoyang died of starvation due to the uprising by the rebellious Xiongnu, who were formerly subjects of the Han Chinese.
 The Han Chinese emperor abandoned Luoyang when it came under siege by the Xiongnu rebels and his palace was burned down.
 Nanai-vandak also said the city of Ye was no more as the Xiongnu rebellion resulted in disaster for the Sogdian diaspora in China.
 Han Chinese men frequently bought Sogdian slave girls for sexual relations.

 The Yingpan man, Xinjiang, China, 4th-5th century CE.
 He may have been a Sogdian trader.

 Still, some Sogdians continued living in Gansu.
-A community of Sogdians remained in the Northern Liang capital of Wuwei, but when the Northern Liang were defeated by the Northern Wei in 439 AD, many Sogdians were forcibly relocated to the Northern Wei capital of Datong, thereby fostering exchanges and trade for the new dynasty.
+A community of Sogdians remained in the Northern Liang capital of Wuwei, but when the Northern Liang were defeated by the Northern Wei in 439 CE, many Sogdians were forcibly relocated to the Northern Wei capital of Datong, thereby fostering exchanges and trade for the new dynasty.
 Numerous Central Asian objects have been found in Northern Wei tombs, such as the tomb of Feng Hetu.